irarainey/food-truck-api/README.md

 This dataset is made available to the public, in a range of different formats, for use in third-party applications.
 This dataset can be found on the [city's data portal](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data).

 This project utiises that dataset to provide a simple REST API to query the trucks available within a given range of a specified starting point.
 This data is returned in [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) format, which can then easily be consumed by other applications to render onto a map.

-An example project rendering this data onto a map can be found [in this related repository](https://github.com/irarainey/food-truck-spa), and hosted at [https://foodtrucks.codeshed.dev](https://foodtrucks.codeshed.dev).
+An example project rendering this data onto a map can be found [in this related repository](https://github.com/irarainey/food-truck-spa).

 The API is written as an Azure Function in C# using the .NET 6 framework.
 It also utilises Azure CosmosDB as a data store for truck data.
 The API comprises two methods, `ImportTruckData` and `GetTrucks`.